Cascades/georgetattersall/content/authors/admin/_index.md

 ---
 I am currently a master's student in High-Performance Graphics and Games Engineering at the University of Leeds.
 I have been interested in working on graphics engines since a young age after laying my hands on [my first videogame](https://en.wikipedia.org/wiki/Robots_(2005_video_game))!

-After my master's degree I will be looking for either PhD openings in computer graphics, or graduate jobs which will provide me exciting challenges and opportunities.
+After my master's degree I will be looking for either PhD openings in computer graphics, or graduate jobs which will provide me with exciting challenges and opportunities.

-In my spare time I enjoy martial arts, Japanese learning, and all kinds of media!
+In my spare time I enjoy martial arts, Japanese learning, and all kinds of books, films and TV!